mogu-lab/probabilistic-foundations-of-ml/policies.md

 **Extenuating Circumstances.** In cases of extenuating circumstances, please reach out to your instructor *and* [class dean](https://www1.wellesley.edu/advising/classdeans) so we can, together, work out alternative arrangements.

+**Missing Class.** If you know you will need to miss class due to illness or family emergency, let the course instructor know.
+Together, we can figure out how to proceed.